-With grants from the London Marathon Charitable Trust and Sport England, the Academy has installed a multi sports pitch to encourage greater participation in sports by its students and by the wider community.
+The Academy continues to use, (within covid restrictions) its multi sports pitch, to encourage greater participation in sports by its students and by the wider community.
 It also plans to establish an outdoor learning environment (Forest School) to widen the learning experience of its pupils and of other children through working with other schools.